-- Ferrets or wild animals (e.g., bats, raccoons, skunks, foxes, etc.) that carry a higher risk for transmission of rabies shall not be permitted.
+- Ferrets or wild animals (for example, bats, raccoons, skunks, foxes, etc.) that carry a higher risk for transmission of rabies shall not be permitted.

 - Venomous or toxin producing spiders, insects, reptiles and amphibians shall not be permitted.

-- Young farm poultry and ruminants (e.g., cattle, goats, sheep, deer) shall be avoided unless meticulous attention to personal hygiene can be assured.
+- Young farm poultry and ruminants (for example, cattle, goats, sheep, deer) shall be avoided unless meticulous attention to personal hygiene can be assured.